MrBojken/TalentLink/README.md

 The platform is designed to connect skilled professionals with clients seeking their services, providing a clean interface for job searching, proposal management, and user profiles.

+## 🎥 Project Demo

+Watch a full walkthrough of the TalentLink project and its features here: **https://youtu.be/lPu5rArp_Qk**

 ## Live Website

 You can view the live application here: **https://bojken.pythonanywhere.com/**